Naman-Coder-950/mini-project-1/README.md

 Q10.
 Write to the file all prime numbers between 600 and 800.

 Q11.
 WAP to calculate the time taken by a program.

+Q12.
+WAP to sort following number of elements in a list, calculate time taken and plot the graph.